pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 **Cons**:

-- Not fully taking advantage of Autopilot's benefits
+- Does not fully take advantage of Autopilot's benefits

 - Manual deployment of downstream updates